danielmwatkins/miz_scales_of_motion/README.md

 # scales of motion in the summer marginal ice zone
+This repository contains code, data, and notebooks used for the paper "Observing floe-scale sea ice motion in the Greenland Sea marginal ice zone during summer," submitted to _Annals of Glaciology_.
 We examine the spatial and temporal scales of sea ice motion at floe scale using floe trajectories derived from optical satellite imagery.
 The analysis focuses on observations from the East Greenland Sea from 2003-2020 during the sunlit months (April-August).

 # structure
 The repository contains folders for data, scripts, figures, and Jupyter notebooks.
+The processed imagery is stored externally in the Brown Digital Repository.
 Github limits the size of data, so we cannot save the satellite imagery here, however the processed floe data should be small enough to work.
 In general: if github lets you upload it, place the data in the data folder and give it a descriptive name.
 I prefer lower case names with no spaces but I won't fight you if you have different preferences.
 Code to reproduce each step of the analysis and to reproduce each figure should go into the scripts folder.
 Where possible, use